New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions: Background on Reaction Networks

 where $\alpha_{ij}, \beta_{ij}$ are nonnegative integers called \emph{stoichiometry coefficients}.
-The expression on the left-hand side is called the \emph{reactant complex}, while the one on the right-hand side is called the \emph{product complex.} The forward arrow refers to the idea that the transformation of reactant into product is only occurring in the direction of the arrow.
-If the transformation is occurring also in the opposite direction, the reaction is said to be \emph{reversible} and it is listed as a separate reaction.
+The expression on the left-hand side is called the \emph{reactant complex}, while the one on the right-hand side is called the \emph{product complex.} The forward arrow refers to the idea that the transformation of reactants into products is only occurring in the direction of the arrow.
+If the transformation is occurring also in the opposite direction, the reaction is said to be \emph{reversible} and its reverse is listed as a separate reaction.
 For convenience, the reverse reaction of $\R_j$ is denoted as $\R_{-j}$.
 Note that we allow reactant or product complex to be empty, though not simultaneously.
 This is used to model external inflows and outflows of the CRN.

 A nonnegative concentration $x_i$ is associated to each species $X_i$.
 Each chemical reaction $\R_j$ takes place continuously in time at a rate $R_j:\Rnn \to \bar{\mathbb R}_+$.
 We assume that the reaction rate satisfies the following: \begin{enumerate} \item[\bf A1.] it is a $\mathscr C^1$ function, i.e. continuously differentiable; \item[\bf A2.] $x_i =0 \Rightarrow R_j(x)=0$, for all $i$ and $j$ such that $\alpha_{ij} > 0$; \item[\bf A3.] it is nondecreasing with respect to its reactants, i.e